 The next prompts are just confirmation steps.
-You will be asked to confirm your action, since initializing is destructive to any data on the partition, and you will be informed that the partition is being mounted as /, the root partition.
+You will be asked to confirm your action, since initializing is destructive to any data on the partition, and you will be informed that the partition is being mounted as /, the root partition.1 partitions for /boot, /var, /usr or others, which ought to be initialized and mounted at this time.

 Once you've mounted the / partition, if you have additional file systems that you wish to initialize and mount, you should use the "Alternate" menu item.
-This is for those who have created separate partitions for /boot, /var, /usr or others, which ought to be initialized and mounted at this time.
+This is for those who have created separate

-&lt;sup>1Technically, it's being mounted at /target; when you reboot into the system itself, that will become /.
+1Technically, it's being mounted at /target; when you reboot into the system itself, that will become /.